top of page

 Junior Counselor Submission Form:

-Junior counselors ages 15-19 can volunteer for up to 5 hours during summer camp.
+Junior counselors ages 16-19 can volunteer for up to 10 hours/week during summer camp.

 They will have the opportunity to work directly with the horses, gaining valuable hands-on experience.